Gelelemend: Biography

 Long interested in Christianity, Gelelemend joined the Moravian mission at Salem, Ohio in 1788.
 At the baptism ceremony, he took the name William Henry, supposedly to honor a man who had rescued him during the French and Indian War.
 He was the most prominent convert in the Lenape community.
 Gelelemend died in Goshen Township, Tuscarawas County, Ohio in 1811.

 Legacy

-The village of Killbuck, Ohio in Holmes County is named for him.
-(However, the town of Kill Buck, New York is not.)
+The village of Killbuck, Ohio, in Holmes County, is named for Gelelemend.
+By contrast, the town of Kill Buck, New York—spelled as two words—does not derive its name from him.
+Gelelemend’s name is also commemorated in Killbuck Island, a former island in the Allegheny River at Pittsburgh, Pennsylvania.

-To honor William Henry, many of Gelelemend's descendants were given Henry as a middle name.
-This included a great-grandson, John Henry Kilbuck, who became a Moravian missionary in Alaska.
-He named his daughter Katherine Henry Kilbuck in honor of his ancestor.
+To honor William Henry, many of Gelelemend’s descendants were given Henry as a middle name.
+Among them was his great-grandson, John Henry Kilbuck, a Moravian missionary in Alaska, who named his daughter Katherine Henry Kilbuck in tribute to the family’s heritage.